 When a product, service, or idea is positioned to meet a growing consumer need, marketing makes it happen.

 Marketers guide pricing, drive effective communication, and identify how to reach an audience in the right place at the right time.
 Marketers are different from other roles in business because they represent the needs of the customers.

 There’s room in marketing for all kinds: The techie, the creative, the psychologist, the people person, the writer, the social media addict—and increasingly, the analytical.
 That’s because it’s a field that feeds industries as diverse as advertising, retail, product development, and e-commerce.
 The expert faculty and researchers in Tippie’s Marketing Department are here to help you develop relationships and discover your strengths in this exciting field.

 “Marketing provides a creative aspect to business and is a great major in which I can study the things that trigger customers' attention to products.”

-Four tracks to target the market for your interests
+Five optional concentrations to target your interests

 Tippie marketers are finding their niche

+Marketing is an ever-evolving and challenging industry with unlimited career potential.
 Graduates with the Tippie BBA in marketing have been making their mark as brand managers, merchandisers, analysts, and salespeople for businesses as diverse as Target, Starbucks, IBM, and Groupon.